 Change the configuration within the Syn configuration hierarchy.
 Do so on the Cluster, Tenant or global level as appropriate.

 Code can behave badly and trigger an alert.
 Identify the circumstances that led to the failure and file a bug report.
 Pull requests with a fix are also welcome.

-Other trigger for a change of code are missing features.
-A likely case for this would be a Commodore component not allowing to configure certain aspects.
-File a feature request or better, submit a pull request.
+Another trigger for a code change are missing features.
+A likely case for this would be a Commodore component not exposing configuration values which could be used to address the alert.
+File a feature request, or better, submit a pull request to the component.

 If the system is working as expected then altering the alert rule might be the answer.
 This most likely results in a change of code.